starship/starship/docs/config/README.md

 To enable it, set `disabled` to `false` in your configuration file.

-When the module is enabled it will always be active, unless any of `detect_extensions`, `detect_files` or `detect_folders` have been set in which case the module will only be active in directories that match those conditions.
+When the module is enabled it will always be active, unless any of `detect_env_vars`, `detect_extensions`, `detect_files` or `detect_folders` have been set in which case the module will only be active in directories that match those conditions or one of the environmatal variable has been set.

 :::